-- How to make changes (including corrections, redrafting or rewriting sections) to improve the work (DIRT regular Dedicated Improvement and Reflection Time) - Performance in each assessment, including WWW/EBI.
+- Target grade at Key Stage 4 - · How to make changes (including corrections, redrafting or rewriting sections) to improve the work - · Performance in each assessment, including DNA

 For teachers:

 In accordance with Teachers Standards:

 - 5. Adapt teaching to respond to the strengths and needs of all students - 6.
 Make accurate and productive use of assessment